FronkonGames/fronkongames.github.io/content/store/sprites-mojo/index.md

 This is the easiest way to create sprites using '__Sprites Mojo__', but you must keep in mind that it will create a new material for each sprite you create.
 If your sprites do not share textures between them, no problem.
 If your sprites share the same texture, the second way is more optimal: creating materials.

-To create a material that uses a '__Sprites Mojo__' effect, just right click on the '_Project_' window and select one of the '_Create > Fronkon Games > Sprite FX_' effects.
+To create a material that uses a '__Sprites Mojo__' effect, just right click on the '_Project_' window and select one of the '_Create > Sprites Mojo_' effects.
 Once the material is created, you only have to assign it to the sprites you want to use it.

-{{< imagecenter src="editor.gif" >}}
+{{< imagecenter src="/store/sprites-mojo/editor.gif" >}}

 ## Effects